Fay09020902/Ticket-Pass/README.md

 1. As a user, I want to view event details and ticket availability so that I can decide which events to attend.
 2. As a user, I want to be able to select tickets I want and proceed to the booking process.
 3. As a user, I want to review the total cost of my tickets before making a payment.
+4. As a user, I want to delete ticket after purchasing.
+5. As a user, I want to update my ticket seat after purchasing.

 ## User Comments:
 1. As a user, I want to be able to leave comments and feedback on events I've attended so that I can share my experiences with others.